crate/cratedb-guide/docs/feature/index.md

 :::{rubric} Related sections
 :::
-Connect to CrateDB using traditional database drivers, and integrate CrateDB with popular 3rd-party applications in open source and proprietary software landscapes.
+Connect to CrateDB using traditional database drivers, and integrate CrateDB with popular 3rd-party applications in open-source and proprietary software landscapes.

 ::::{grid} 1 2 2 2